 It is a good option if money is an issue, for younger users and for those curiously into songwriting.
 There are a good number of applications that have great content for basic audio production.

 If your budget just doesn’t reach $1000, this could be an ideal starting point for you.

-  So, which are the best music production laptop for right now?
+So, which is the best music production laptop right now?

 The best music production laptop really depends on what type of laptops you are looking for, what level of performance you are on, and how you want to use it.
 Our best choice for the best laptops for music production is the Apple MacBook Pro.